A11 road (Zimbabwe): Background

-Dotito is a dirty road and quite trying.
+Dotito is a dirty road and quite tiring.

-Mukumbura is a minor border post between Zimbabwe and Mozambique The Mozambican side is called Mecumbira or Massala.
+Mukumbura is a minor border post between Zimbabwe and Mozambique.
+The Mozambican side is called Mecumbira or Massala.
 The border posts on each side are separated by the Rio Mikumbura River.

 The highway passes by the magnificent Mazowe Dam.
 The dam is on the right of the highway and is a marvellous sight.
-17.528883°S 30.98982°E This is in the Mazowe area famous for citrus production.
+17.528883°S 30.98982°E This is in the Mazowe area which is famous for citrus production.